VISIO DIVINA – DIVINE SEEING

 - Look at the picture and take notice of any figures, shapes, colors or textures appeal to you.

-- Read on of Scriptures under the picture, beginning with the Psalm.
+- Read one of Scriptures under the picture.
 It is helpful if you use the same Scripture for a few of days (there is no hurry to finish the visio divina).
 Do not read the Scripture for the purpose of study, but let it speak to your heart.
 Take note of the emotions as well as the thoughts this passage brings to mind.

 - Connect the Scripture to the picture.
 Are there common or uncommon elements between the two?
 Are there godly desires that you find rising to the surface of your thoughts?
 What is God revealing to you about who you are, about who God is?